🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 From my research, I'm seeing most pontoon boats in most markets depreciating in resale value very quickly in the first few years, and less as time goes on (very much like a car).

-As an example, for a pretty average pontoon boat that costs $30,000 new, you can expect to lose $4,000 or 5,000 in resale value the minute you trailer it off the lot.
+For example, for a pretty average pontoon boat that costs $30,000 new, you can expect to lose $4,000 or 5,000 in resale value the minute you trailer it off the lot.

 Over the next three years, you'll probably lose about $1,500 in value each year.
-At that point, it seems to be a pretty slow decline at only around $400 or $500 per year until the boat is 12 years old.
+At that point, it seems to be a slow decline at around $400 or $500 per year until the boat is 12 years old.

 How much can I expect to pay in tax, title, registration and fees?